-According to the well-delineated test, a character has to be properly delineated and defined in order to deserve copyright.
-It has to have well-developed in terms of physical and conceptual attributes and be original.
-And, most importantly, the character has to be recognisable and identifiable as the same character across multiple occasions.
+According to the well-delineated test, a character has to be properly delineated and defined to deserve copyright.
+It has to be well-developed in terms of physical and conceptual attributes and be original.
+And most importantly, the character has to be recognizable and identifiable as the same character across multiple occasions.
 Based on this test, Tarzan and Superman are protected by copyright laws, as they are unique and especially distinctive.

 2. Story being told test

-A character is not subject to copyright protection if it's only a ‘vehicle’ for carrying the story forward, and not constituting the story itself.
-For example, if you have a detective who does not have the distinctive characteristics of Sherlock Holmes but is simply there to solve the mystery, this detective is likely not to be subject of copyright law.
+A character is not subject to copyright protection if it's only a “vehicle” for carrying the story forward and not constituting the story itself.
+For example, if you have a detective who does not have the distinctive characteristics of Sherlock Holmes but is simply there to solve the mystery, this detective is likely not to be the subject of copyright law.

-Everybody seems to know that the Fifty Shades of Grey started off as a Twilight fan fiction, but it is much less known that the great Neil Gaiman himself won one of his Hugo’s for writing one!
+Everybody knows that Fifty Shades of Grey started as Twilight fan fiction, but it is much less known that Neil Gaiman won one of his Hugo for writing one!

 What is fan fiction?
-It is usually a story placed in an imaginary world of an already existing piece of art: film, series or book.
-Followers and fans of the story like to imagine their favourite characters in different scenes, follow their story after it ended or before it started.
-Fan fiction is a result of a great emotional attachment to the original works and is usually created and shared within a community of similar-minded people.
+It is usually a story placed in an imaginary world of an existing art piece: film, series, or book.
+Followers and fans of the story like to imagine their favorite characters in different scenes and follow their story after it ends or before it starts.
+Fan fiction results from a great emotional attachment to the original works and is usually created and shared within a community of similar-minded people.